-- The time for exchanging medium depends on the experimental situation.
-If the cell density is high, the medium turns yellow a) after one day, and it is necessary to change the medium daily and dilute the cell density as soon as possible. - b) If microbial contamination occurs during the incubation process, add 1 mL of 3.5 mM NaOH solution to the contaminated wells and replace with Mouse Intestinal Organoid Growth Medium after 4 h.
+- a) The time for exchanging medium depends on the experimental situation.
+If the cell density is high, the medium turns yellow after one day, and it is necessary to change the medium daily and dilute the cell density as soon as possible. - b) If microbial contamination occurs during the incubation process, add 1 mL of 3.5 mM NaOH solution to the contaminated wells

-Organoid passage
+3. Organoid passage

-1. Organoid harvest

-- 1) Discard the medium and slowly add pre-chilled Organoid Wash Buffer to the wells (PBS containing 1% antibiotics can also be used). - 2) Pipet Matrigel/Organoid/Medium mixture up and down to release organoid from the Matrigel.
+- 1. Organoid harvest - 1) Discard the medium and slowly add pre-chilled Organoid Wash Buffer to the wells (PBS containing 1% antibiotics can also be used). - 2) Pipet Matrigel/Organoid/Medium mixture up and down to release organoid from the Matrigel.